dilanbhalla/security-advisories/reviews/printer-27.md

 SPDX-License-Identifier: CC-BY-4.0
 ---
 ### Summary
-*Potential Command Injection*<br><br>- Update to version > 0.0.1 which is available on github at https://github.com/tojocky/node-printer
+*Potential Command Injection*<br><br>Recommendation: - Update to version > 0.0.1 which is available on github at https://github.com/tojocky/node-printer
 ### Details
 printer does not sanitize command arguments properly in the ```printDirect()``` function.
 If untrusted client input is passed in, command injection is possible.
 Special thanks to [Wes Cruver](https://github.com/chieffancypants) for providing a pull request!
 <br><br>• Affected Versions: <= 0.0.1